tyconsulting/blog.tyang.github.io/_posts/2019-06-30-azure-automation-runbook-to-export-data-from-multiple-log-analytics-workspaces.md

 <ol>
 <li>An Azure AD application and service principal. the service principal must have a key based secret (not certificate).
 Assign the service principal contributor role to the Log Analytics workspace you wish to invoke the search query, or at the management group level if you wish to search multiple workspaces.<p></p>
 </li>
-<li>Once the PowerShell modules are installed in the Automation account, create a “Key Based AzureServicePrincipal” connection object using the service principal created in the previous step:<p></p>
+<li>Once the PowerShell modules are installed in the Automation account, create a "Key Based AzureServicePrincipal" connection object using the service principal created in the previous step:<p></p>
 </li>
 </ol>
 <p><a href="https://blog.tyang.org/wp-content/uploads/2019/06/image-5.png"><img class="" style="margin: 0px;background-image: none" title="image" src="https://blog.tyang.org/wp-content/uploads/2019/06/image_thumb-5.png" alt="image" width="300" height="302" border="0"></a></p>